Shriraj888/react-crypto-stats/README_FIXED.md

 2. Follow the [API Integration Guide](./API_INTEGRATION.md) in this repository
 3. Replace the demo data service with actual API calls using your API key

-**No API keys are included in this repository for security reasons.
-Replace with your API**
+**No API keys are included in this repository for security reasons.**

 ## ⚡ Key Features